eyeofparadox/ASUS_G713QM_RESTORATION/_admin/admin-sop_documentation-and-naming_initial-considerations.md

-admin-command-script-revision.md
+admin-sop_documentation-and-naming_initial-considerations.md

 ---

+## ADMIN SOP - Documentation & Naming Conventions

+**Brief**: In the midst of consolidating all materials related to this project, the ad hoc nature of the work became profound.
+Simply consilidating the repo was not enough to achieve order from chaos.
+It was time to introduce `admin` oversight and `sop` formalization.

+### Initial Considerations
 > Once I have a single master, I'll update the online repos.
 Once that's done, it will be under proper version control and we can afford to make changes again.

 That sounds like a much-needed consolidation phase, David—the digital equivalent of rolling up scattered scrolls from multiple vaults and binding them into a single grimoire.

-Once you’ve unified the forks into a definitive master on the X750JB, we’ll have a clean baseline for:
+Once you’ve unified the forks into a definitive master on the X750JB, we’ll have a clean baseline for:2

 - Incremental commits and reversions
 - Tagging validated milestones (e.g., post-hash verification, spec-sheet freeze)